How NPS data is helping Telstra improve their customer service

 Using data insights, the objective of the six-month program was to empower staff to interact with customers on a personalised level and say thanks to customers for sticking with Telstra.

 To ensure the programs success, Moores team combined 79,000 data variables around customer service and marketing, producing an imputed NPS score.

 These insights were used to produce direct marketing and EDM content, as well as to inform how staff could engage directly with customers through outbound calls.

 For example, Moore said customers with an NPS score of between zero and four received communication crafted by the marketing team that aligned with those customers currently having a less than happy time with Telstra.

 Potential passives with a 5-8 score received a different EDM and direct marketing strategy, while advocates were targeted with a different EDM and direct mail again.

 The key to the success of getting staff engaging with customers in the right way was how the data and analytics were presented.

-- Read: Tips on Implementing Net Promoter Scores
+- Read: Learn all about Net Promoter Scores >

-- Search the business directory for experts who can help further with Net Promoter Scores:
+- Search the ACXPA Supplier Directory for experts who can help further with Net Promoter Scores: